Air India 'peeing' incident: Delhi Police arrests accused from Bengaluru | Law-Order

 Delhi Police has arrested from Bengaluru the man who allegedly urinated on a woman co-passenger on an Air India flight, officials said on Saturday.

-Delhi Police registered an FIR against Mishra on January 4 on a complaint given by the woman to Air India.
+Delhi Police had registered an FIR against him on January 4 on a complaint given by the woman to Air India.

+Deputy Commissioner of Police (Airport) Ravi Kumar Singh said, ''Accused Shankar Mishra in IGIA case has been arrested from Bengaluru by a Delhi Police team.
+He has been brought to Delhi and further investigation into the case is in progress.''
+The accused was staying at his sister's home in Sanjay Nagar, Bengaluru.
+The city police assisted the Delhi Police team in arresting him, a Bengaluru police official said.

+According to the FIR, shortly after lunch was served and the lights were switched off onboard AI 102 on November 26, 2022, the inebriated male passenger seated in business class seat 8A walked to the elderly woman's seat, unzipped his pants and urinated on her.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)